hyperledger/besu-docs/docs/Concepts/Node-Types.md

     }
     ```

+!!! note

+    If using [Clique](../HowTo/Configure/Consensus-Protocols/Clique.md) consensus, the checkpoint
+    must be the beginning of an epoch.

 Checkpoints are currently already defined in the network configurations for Ethereum Mainnet and
 the Ropsten and Goerli testnets.